xcube-dev/xcube-viewer/docs/features.md

 						</ul>
 					</li>
 					<li>
-						Includes a <strong>Clear</strong> button to remove the content of the text box, available only when the box contains data.
+						Remove the content of the text box with the
+						<strong>Clear</strong>-button.
+This is only available when the box
+						contains data.
 					</li>
 					<li>
-						<strong>Options:</strong> Can be expanded to provide additional
+						<strong>Options</strong>-button: Can be expanded to provide
-						information and settings related to the import process.
+						additional information and settings related to the import process.
 					</li>
 				</ul>
 			</td>